 An Ear is a decorative detail that pokes out from letters like g.
 A Shoulder is a bumped curve seen in letters like m and n.

 Serif types feature extended stroke details also known as feet.
-These details are missing in Sans Serif styles.
+These details are missing in sans serif styles.

-Learn More About Typography
+Learn More About Typography Anatomy and Terms

 Typography is an art form every designer can admire.
 Continue exploring your interest in typography to build your skills over time.
+We've got some top videos for you from the Envato Tuts+ YouTube channel:

 Get Amazing Design Resources